 Dialysis patients should follow a diet low in saturated fat and cholesterol.
 These patients are at very high risk for coronary artery disease.
 They often have increases in serum triglycerides and low HDL cholesterol.
 Although they must eat a relatively high-calorie diet to spare protein, patients on dialysis should avoid foods that raise triglycerides and cholesterol concentrations.
 (See Dyslipidemias chapter.)

 The relationship between total cholesterol and cardiovascular mortality is clearly evident in ESRD patients, although this relationship may be obscured in those with elevated markers of inflammation or malnutrition, preexisting cardiovascular disease, diabetes, or advanced age.

-Two-gram sodium, 2-gram potassium, phosphate-restricted diet low in saturated fat and cholesterol.
+A 2-g sodium, 2-g potassium, phosphate-restricted diet low in saturated fat and cholesterol.

 Nutrition consultation to assess calorie and protein requirements and individualized instruction in the above dietary recommendations.

 B-complex with small doses of vitamin C, 1 tablet daily by mouth.
 Consider supplemental ergocalciferol or cholecalciferol.

 What to Tell the Family